Getting the most out of 3-terminal regulators

 The good news here is these ICs are very well protected, so they won't burn up unless you really push your

 luck or do something really dumb.
 The bad news is that going into thermal protect mode means that their output

 voltage drops below the set point.
 The power dissipation in the regulator is the voltage across it times the current through it.
 This

-is heat, and you have to help the part get rid of it. (read heatsink and/or fan)
+is heat, and you have to help the part get rid of it. (translation: heatsink and/or fan.
+Refer to the datasheet.)

 - These notes also apply (mostly) to the 78xx and 79xx series parts.